All attendees of AusCERT2021 agree to be bound by the AusCERT Code of Conduct.

 - Derogatory, inflammatory or discriminatory language, comments or conduct.

 - Engineered episodes of intimidation, aggressive actions or repeated gestures.

 - Repetitive heckling and disruption of talks.

-- Using sexual images or sex toys in public spaces.
+- Using sexual images or sex toys in public and virtual spaces.

 - Inappropriate photography or recordings (where inappropriate is defined as used later in a sexual, derogatory or defamatory manner or for exploitation).

 Option 1.
 Speak up.
 See it, say it, try and resolve it.
 If you are disrespected or witness this happening to someone else, engage politely with the person involved, if you feel able to, and let them know that you find their behaviour unacceptable and offensive.
 Sometimes the best way to change unacceptable behaviour is by bringing it to the perpetrator’s attention and giving them an opportunity to acknowledge this and apologise.

 Option 2.
 Report it to us via any of the following ways: Inform a member of our event staff who can be identified by their badge (if onsite) OR email us at email@example.com.

 When reporting, please provide as much detail as possible, preferably:

 Your name and contact details (email, cell/mobile phone and address).
 The time it occurred.
 The place it occurred.
 The names and contact details of any witnesses.
 The outcome you are expecting (e.g. letter of apology, steps taken to prevent a similar instance from occurring etc.)